 - You’re more giving.
 People who experience awe are more giving of their time and more willing to help others.

 Anger or wrath is an intense emotional response.
 It is a normal emotion that involves a strong uncomfortable and emotional response to a perceived provocation.
 Often it indicates when one’s basic boundaries are violated.

 How anger impacts decision-making:

-- You will be able to identify a better argument.
-Despite out-dated claims that anger will make you less analytical, two professors recently found that angry subjects were able to better distinguish between weak and strong arguments in essays.
+- You are able to identify a better argument.
+Despite out-dated claims that anger makes you less analytical, angry subjects are better able to better distinguish between weak and strong arguments in essays.

-- You will feel more in control and positive.
-Dr. Jennifer Lerner of Carnegie-Mellon University found that a reasonable amount of anger and stress gives you the feeling of control and a boost of optimism.
+- You feel more in control and positive.
+A reasonable amount of anger and stress gives you the feeling of control and a boost of optimism.

-- You will feel empowered.
-Dr. Carol Tavris, a psychologist and one of the leading anger researchers, draws a parallel between major societal movements (e.g. the women’s suffrage) and anger.
+- You feel empowered.
+Dr. Carol Tavris, a psychologist and one of the leading anger researchers, draws a parallel between major societal movements (e.g., women’s suffrage) and anger.

 Appealing to emotion creates a connection with each visitor, which makes them more open to your calls to action.
 Creating that connection helps them:

 - Understand your perspective.

 Thousands of sites use your emotions to convince you to perform the action they suggest, whether you realize it or not.